orion-belt/vlanid-reuse/README.md

 # vlanid-reuse

-This work is sponcerd by ITRI research program
+This work is sponsored by ITRI research program

 Algorithm design and validation for efficient vlan id allocation. <br/>